afwbkbc/glsmac/README.md

 For debug build: cmake -DCMAKE_BUILD_TYPE=Debug . && make

+For portable build (binary that can be executed on different machines): cmake . -DCMAKE_BUILD_TYPE=Portable && make

 For same build as before (or Release if it's first build): cmake . && make

 Add -j parameter to make to speed up if you have multiple cores, i.e. "make -j9" for 8